sanidhyabhowate/100-days-of-code/README.md

 * Learned ValueError
 * Practiced handling wrong input without crashing the program
 * Tested program with number input and text input

+Break - 28 June 2026 to 2 July 2026

+Took a short planned break from coding to reset my routine.
+Did not start any new Python topic during this period.
+Used the time to plan the next phase of learning and decided to revise previous concepts before moving ahead.

+Day 8 - 3 July 2026

+* Revised previous Python files
+* Reviewed input(), int(), float(), and if-elif-else
+* Tested old files again in VS Code
+* Focused on understanding previous code properly before moving to new topics